Greetings, If you are looking for the most current hours for any dining or retail outlets in Cook County MN – you’ve found it!

 - Private and public campgrounds are now open for overnight use.

 - Grand Portage Reservation – The Grand Portage Band of Lake Superior Chippewa, a federally-recognized Tribal sovereign nation, asks nonresidents to avoid the use of Tribal roads, trails, lakes and lake shores on the Grand Portage Reservation.
 This request is temporary and is in response to Band’s concerns about nonresidents recreating on the Reservation.
-The Grand Portage Band asks nonresidents to respect the wishes of the Band and recreate elsewhere until the tentative opening date of June 22, 2020.
-Click here for more information.
+The Grand Portage Band asks nonresidents to respect the wishes of the Band and recreate safely and follow COVID-19 protocols.

-- Grand Portage Lodge and Casino – Closed
+- Grand Portage Lodge and Casino – Open

-- Grand Portage RV Park and Campground – Closed
+- Grand Portage RV Park and Campground – Open

 - Outdoor Recreational Gear Rental – Outdoor recreational equipment rental outlets.
 Equipment may be rented but only if the equipment can be effectively sanitized between uses.
 Such outlets must implement clear check-in and check-out procedures that minimize contact between customers and workers.
 Any rentals must be conducted in accordance with the Outdoor Recreation Guidelines.